Joint Spectral Clustering in Multilayer Degree-Corrected Stochastic Blockmodels: Analysis of US Airport Network

 The vertices of the networks correspond to some of the airports located within the 48 contiguous states in the US.
 For each network, the weighted edges contain the total number of flights of class F (scheduled passenger/cargo service) between each pair of airports within a given month.
 We restricted the analysis to the vertices in the intersection of the largest connected components of all the networks, resulting in a total of $n=343$ airports.
 The period of the study contains 69 months (number of graphs).

 To identify communities of airports with similar connectivity patterns in the data, we apply DC-MASE to the collection of adjacency matrices.
 The number of communities was selected to be $K=4$ to facilitate interpretation and based on the scree plots of the individual network embeddings and the concatenated matrix, as described in \cref{sec:estimate-K}.
-Figure~\ref{fig:usmap} shows the estimated community memberships of the airports.
+Figure~\ref{fig:airport} (left) shows the estimated community memberships of the airports.
 Three of the communities identified (communities 2, 3 and 4) appear to be related to the geographical area, (west, east and southwest, respectively), whereas community 1 contains most of the hub airports in the east side of the country, as well as other smaller airports that are mostly connected to these hubs.

 To characterize the dynamics in community and airport connectivity, we estimate the block connectivity matrices and degree correction parameters of the multilayer DCSBM.
 As the edges count the total number of flights between pairs of locations, the adjacency matrices are weighted, and thus, the parameters of the model describe the expected adjacency matrix $\mathbb{E}[\bA\m] = \bTheta\m\bZ\bB\m\bZ^\top\bTheta\m$.
-For ease of interpretation, we adopt a similar identifiability condition as in \cite{karrer2011stochastic} by constraining the sum of the degree correction parameters within each community to be equal to the size of the community, that is, if vertex $i$ is in community $r$ then
+For ease of interpretation, we adopt a similar identifiability condition as in \cite{karrer2011stochastic} by constraining the sum of the degree correction parameters within each community to be equal to the size of the community, that is, if vertex $i$ is in community $r$ then $\sum_{i\in\mathcal{C}(r)} \theta_i\m = |\mathcal{C}(r)|$ for $r\in[K], l\in[L].$ With this parameterization, we have the following relations.
+Let $d_i\m = \sum_{j=1}^n\e[\bA\m_{ij}]$ be the expected degree of node $i$ in network $l$.
+Then, for every $i\in[n]$, $r,s\in[K]$ and $l\in[L]$ we have